sourcegraph/sourcegraph-public-snapshot/client/jetbrains/README.md

 ### List of in-app settings and how to use them

+- **Authorization**: List of accounts that can be used to interact with the plugin.
+Each account can be configured with:
-- **Sourcegraph URL**: The URL of your Sourcegraph instance if you use a private instance.
+  - **Server**: The URL of your Sourcegraph instance.
+It can be configured with your private instance if you're adding an enterprise account.
-  - To use Sourcegraph.com and search in public repos, just choose "Use sourcegraph.com".
-- **Access token**:
-  - If you want to use your private Sourcegraph instance, you'll need an access token to authorize yourself.
-  - If you use Sourcegraph.com, using an access token is optional (and only necessary to use Cody).
-  - The configuration for an access token to use with Sourcegraph.com & a private instance is separate, you can switch between them on the fly.
-  - See our [user docs](https://docs.sourcegraph.com/cli/how-tos/creating_an_access_token) for a video guide on how to create an access token.
+  - **Token**: See our [user docs](https://docs.sourcegraph.com/cli/how-tos/creating_an_access_token) for a video guide on how to create an access token.
   - **Custom request headers**: Any custom headers to send with every request to Sourcegraph.
     - Use any number of pairs: `header1, value1, header2, value2, ...`.
     - Example: `Authorization, Bearer 1234567890, X-My-Header, My-Value`.
     - Whitespace around commas doesn't matter.
 - **Default branch name**: The branch to use if the current branch is not yet pushed to the remote.
   - Usually "main" or "master", but can be any name
 - **Remote URL replacements**: You can replace specific strings in your repo's remote URL.